christian-vigh-phpclasses/PdfToText/README.md

 The *$user\_password* and *$owner\_password* parameters specify the user/owner password to be used for decrypting a password-protected file (note that this class is not a password cracker !).

+In the current version, decryption of password-protected files is not yet supported.

+The method returns the decoded text contents, which are also available through the *Text* property.

+### LoadFromString ( $contents, $user\_password = false, $owner\_password = false ) ###

+Loads the text contents of the specified PDF contents.

+The *$user\_password* and *$owner\_password* parameters specify the user/owner password to be used for decrypting a password-protected file (note that this class is not a password cracker !).

-In the current version (1.2.43), decryption of password-protected files is not yet supported.
+In the current version, decryption of password-protected files is not yet supported.

+The method returns the decoded text contents, which are also available through the *Text* property.

 ### GetPageFromOffset ( $offset ) ###